Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Locations/Tser Pool Encampment.md

 Twelve [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]] (CN male and female human bandits) are standing and sitting around the fire, telling stories and guzzling wine.
 They are intoxicated and have disadvantage on attack rolls and ability checks.
 Three sober [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]] (CN male and female human bandit captains) are resting in three of the four wagons but leap quickly into action if an alarm is raised.

-Although the [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]] in this camp are in league with Strahd, they attack only if the characters provoke them with threats or insults.
+Although the [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]] in this camp are in league with [[NPCs/Strahd/Strahd|Strahd]], they attack only if the characters provoke them with threats or insults.
 Otherwise, the characters are offered flasks of wine and invited to join the reverie.

 If the characters linger at the camp, continue with "A Vistana's Tale" below.
 If they seem in a hurry to leave, one of the [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]] tells them, "It was fated that you would visit our humble camp.
 Madam Eva foretold your coming.
 She awaits you."
 The Vistana then points to the largest tent.
 If the characters head that way, continue with "Madam Eva's Tent."